-- UDOT recently did a corridor study on SR-59 which went to the Utah/Arizona state line.
-The study identified a number of projects between Hildale and Hurricane, most of which were focused on operational improvements and safety concerns. - There is a county-administered transportation corridor north of Hildale that has the potential to connect the area to the entrance to Zion in the future. - Many residents expressed interest in a rideshare system that would connect Hildale to the Hurricane area. - The presence of the new school is going to help slow traffic on the east side of the community.
+OPPORTUNITIES CONSTRAINTS • UDOT recently did a corridor study on SR-59 which went to the Utah/Arizona state line.
+The study identified a number of projects between Hildale and Hurricane, most of which were focused on operational improvements and safety concerns. • Through-traffic is slowed by vehicles making left turns to exit the highway.
+Local roads intersect the highway at highly-skewed angles making turning movements confusing.
+Overly aggressive drivers attempt to pass during • There is a county-administered transportation corridor north of Hildale that has the potential to connect the area to the entrance to Zion in the future. • turning movements.
+Respondents to the surveys done as part of the plan update voiced a consistent and significant concern about both local and regional roads in the area. • Many residents expressed interest in a rideshare system that would connect Hildale to the Hurricane area. • • The presence of the new school is going to help slow traffic on the east side of the